damiecode/react-expense-tracker/README.md

 - Run `npx stylelint "**/*.{css,scss}"` on the root of your project directory.

 ### Future Changes
-- Upon logging in redirect user to FoodList component page
 - Major reboot for desktop design
-- Add more information in the progress component page
+- Add more information in the chart component page
 - Add more functionality to the buttons in the more component page (Help document, Detailed Profile Page, Settings Menu, Ability to set a Goal)